Amsterdam Light Festival 2025: Dates, Theme, and How to Experience It

-November, with its shorter, rainy and grey days is here, but fear not, because there are things planned that will bring light and joy to these days!
-One of them is the Amsterdam Light Festival, a spectacular event that illuminates the city’s canals, streets and skies with magical light installations, from November till January.
-Held annually during winter, the festival adds to the beauty of Amsterdam, embracing the city in a radiant glow.
+November, with its shorter, grey days is coming, but it also marks the beginning of one of the city’s most magical traditions: the Amsterdam Light Festival.
+The Amsterdam Light Festival is a spectacular event that illuminates the city’s canals, streets and skies with magical light installations, from November till January.
+Each year, artists from around the world create light installations inspired by a central theme, and the festival adds to the beauty of Amsterdam, enveloping the city in a radiant glow.

 The history of the Amsterdam Light Festival